Zoom Video Communications (NASDAQ:ZM) Issues Q4 2022 Earnings Guidance

 Zoom Video Communications (NASDAQ:ZM) updated its fourth quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $1.060-$1.070 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.050.
 The company issued revenue guidance of $1.05 billion-$1.05 billion, compared to the consensus revenue estimate of $1.02 billion.Zoom Video Communications also updated its FY 2022 guidance to $4.840-$4.850 EPS.

-Several analysts recently issued reports on the company.
-Zacks Investment Research raised Zoom Video Communications from a hold rating to a buy rating and set a $219.00 target price on the stock in a research note on Thursday.
-Piper Sandler decreased their target price on Zoom Video Communications from $369.00 to $299.00 and set an overweight rating on the stock in a research note on Tuesday.
-Mizuho reduced their price objective on Zoom Video Communications from $350.00 to $300.00 and set a buy rating on the stock in a research note on Tuesday.
-Needham & Company LLC reaffirmed a hold rating on shares of Zoom Video Communications in a research note on Friday, October 1st.
-Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on Zoom Video Communications from $350.00 to $280.00 and set a hold rating on the stock in a research note on Tuesday.
-Two analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and thirteen have given a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $328.41.
+Several equities analysts have recently commented on the stock.
+Wolfe Research dropped their target price on shares of Zoom Video Communications from $300.00 to $250.00 and set an outperform rating for the company in a research report on Tuesday, November 23rd.
+Zacks Investment Research upgraded shares of Zoom Video Communications from a hold rating to a buy rating and set a $219.00 price objective for the company in a research report on Thursday, November 25th.
+Daiwa Capital Markets upgraded shares of Zoom Video Communications from a sell rating to an underperform rating and set a $207.00 price objective for the company in a research report on Tuesday.
+JPMorgan Chase & Co. upgraded shares of Zoom Video Communications from a neutral rating to an overweight rating and set a $385.00 price objective for the company in a research report on Friday, October 22nd.
+Finally, Morgan Stanley upgraded shares of Zoom Video Communications from an equal weight rating to an overweight rating and upped their price objective for the stock from $360.00 to $400.00 in a research report on Thursday, August 26th.
+Two analysts have rated the stock with a sell rating, fifteen have given a hold rating and thirteen have given a buy rating to the company’s stock.
+According to MarketBeat.com, Zoom Video Communications has a consensus rating of Hold and a consensus target price of $326.75.

-In related news, CEO Eric S. Yuan sold 15,625 shares of the company’s stock in a transaction dated Tuesday, November 9th.
-The stock was sold at an average price of $260.32, for a total transaction of $4,067,500.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the company’s stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $294.20, for a total value of $1,971,140.00.
-Following the transaction, the chief financial officer now directly owns 6,700 shares in the company, valued at $1,971,140.
+In other Zoom Video Communications news, insider Velchamy Sankarlingam sold 2,354 shares of the company’s stock in a transaction on Tuesday, October 12th.
+The shares were sold at an average price of $255.27, for a total transaction of $600,905.58.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, COO Aparna Bawa sold 11,125 shares of the company’s stock in a transaction on Wednesday, September 1st.
+The stock was sold at an average price of $296.13, for a total transaction of $3,294,446.25.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 109,697 shares of company stock valued at $30,180,093.
-Corporate insiders own 12.27% of the company’s stock.
+Over the last three months, insiders have sold 109,697 shares of company stock worth $30,180,093.
+12.27% of the stock is owned by insiders.

 A hedge fund recently raised its stake in Zoom Video Communications stock.
-Morgan Stanley raised its position in shares of Zoom Video Communications, Inc. (NASDAQ:ZM) by 6.4% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 12,384,701 shares of the company’s stock after purchasing an additional 742,240 shares during the quarter.
-Zoom Video Communications accounts for 0.6% of Morgan Stanley’s portfolio, making the stock its 19th largest position.
-Morgan Stanley owned approximately 4.20% of Zoom Video Communications worth $4,793,252,000 at the end of the most recent reporting period.
-46.51% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley increased its stake in shares of Zoom Video Communications, Inc. (NASDAQ:ZM) by 6.4% in the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 12,384,701 shares of the company’s stock after buying an additional 742,240 shares during the period.
+Zoom Video Communications comprises about 0.6% of Morgan Stanley’s holdings, making the stock its 19th biggest position.
+Morgan Stanley owned about 4.20% of Zoom Video Communications worth $4,793,252,000 as of its most recent filing with the SEC.
+46.51% of the stock is owned by institutional investors and hedge funds.

 About Zoom Video Communications